 • If you think you want breast reconstruction, talk to your doctor prior to your breast cancer surgery.

-• Not all women with breast cancer are candidates for BCS.
+• Not all women with breast cancer are eligible for breast conserving surgery.
 Talk to your doctor to find out if BCS is an option for you.

 • Side effects of BCS may include pain, a scar and/or dimple at the region where the tumor was removed, a firm or hard surgical scar, and sometimes lymphedema, a type of swelling, in the arm.